MarcusLee-Fraizer/Whats_Next/README.md

 PIRATES OF THE CARRIBEAN was added to the Watched List.
 - Mon Mar 28 15:00:23 PDT 2022
 DEADPOOL was added to the Recommended List.
-- Mon Mar 28 15:00:31 PDT 2022
-User has changed their rating of SCREAM.